 Finding out the capitalization rate for a company includes knowledge of the different kinds of industries and businesses, as well as a significant amount of research.
-Normally, the rates that are used for small businesses are 20% to 25%, which is the ROI (return on investment) that every buyer looks for while choosing which business to acquire.
+Normally, the rates used for small businesses are 20% to 25%, which is the ROI (return on investment) that every buyer looks for while choosing which business to acquire.

 As the ROI doesn’t normally include the owner’s salary, this amount has to be separate from the ROI calculations.
 Let us take for instance a small business that earns about $200,000 every year and pays the owner a FMV (fair market value) of $50,000.
-The remaining $150,000 is used as the income for valuation purposes.
+The remaining $150,000 is used as income for valuation purposes.

 As soon as all the variables are known, the calculation of the capitalization rate is obtained with a simple formula.
 The formula is operating income divided by the purchase price.
-At first, the thing that has to be determined is the annual gross income of the investment.
+At first, the thing to be determined is the annual gross income of the investment.

-Disadvantages of Capitalization of Earnings
+Disadvantages of Capitalization of Earnings Method

 There isn’t one perfect method to determine a company’s value, which is why assessing a company’s future earnings has some drawbacks.
 At first, the method used to predict the future earnings might give an inaccurate figure, which would eventually result in less than expected generated profits.

 In addition to this, exceptional circumstances can occur that eventually compromises the earnings, and affect the valuation of the investment.
-Further, a business that has just entered the market might also lack adequate information for finding out an accurate valuation of the company.
+Further, a business that has just entered the market might lack adequate information for finding out an accurate valuation of the company.